List of 9-1-1 characters: Evan Buckley

-In Season 6, he agrees to be a sperm donor for an old friend and his wife who are having fertility problems.
+In Season 6, he agrees to be a sperm donor for his friends Connor and Kameron, who are having fertility problems.
 During a dry thunderstorm in Season 6, he is struck by lightning which causes his heart to stop beating.
 However, he is successfully revived, and ends up gaining math skills due to this (was shown to not be his strongest subject in the past).
-In the seventh season, he realizes he is bisexual and begins dating former 118 firefighter Thomas Kinard, they later break up.